This post may contain affiliate links.

 If you're a winter traveler, however, the above two options won't work for you.

 For travelers, I'd recommend a newer type of inflatable RV skirting called AirSkirts.
-It's designed to be easy to set up and take down for RVers who travel frequently in cold weather.
+It's designed to be easy to set up and take down for travelers RVing in the winter.

 5. Insulating RV Windows